Traditional Boundary Fund

 • Wall rebuilding and restoration in keeping with the local style

-• Wallside/topside wiring or netting (only in association with walls restored through the programme)
+• Wallside/topside wiring or wall top netting (only in association with walls restored through the programme)

-• Replication of existing/dilapidated wall furniture where present within repaired (or reinstated) sections
+• Repair of existing/dilapidated wall furniture where present within reinstated sections

 People repairing a dry stone wall near a railway line.
 Credit Anglo American.